rimelq/Applied-Data-Analysis-Project/blog_P3/assets/regions/IN.md

 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/20820914"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20820914/thumbnail" width="100%" alt="hierarchy visualization" /></noscript></div>

 This plot arranges genres around a circular axis, with success categories branching outward.
-Across all regions or within each one, we see how different genres populate these success tiers.
+It shows how different genres fall into these success tiers, either globally or within specific regions.

 **Key Insights**:
-- **Global Patterns**: Action/Adventure and mass-appeal genres often cluster in Highly Successful tiers, indicating that big-budget spectacle transcends cultural borders.
-Documentaries and more niche genres hover in the Successful or Normal zones, mirroring their limited commercial appeal.
+- **Global Patterns**: Action/Adventure and other mass-appeal genres often dominate the Highly Successful tier, highlighting their universal appeal.
+In contrast, documentaries and niche genres tend to cluster in the Successful or Normal zones, reflecting their limited commercial draw.
-- **Regional Nuances**: Hollywood’s penchant for Action/Adventure and Sci-Fi dominates the top revenue stratum, Bollywood’s Romance/Drama tradition finds consistent but not always top-tier success, East Asia’s Thriller/Suspense or locally favored genres anchor their success tiers, and Europe’s arthouse tilt shows fewer blockbuster hits.
+- **Regional Nuances**: Hollywood excels in Action/Adventure and Sci-Fi at the top revenue levels, while Bollywood’s Romance/Drama is consistently successful but not always a blockbuster.
+East Asia finds success with Thriller/Suspense and locally popular genres, while Europe’s focus on arthouse films results in fewer major hits.
-- **Link to Representation Gaps**: Although the radial tree plot does not directly show demographic gaps, it complements previous findings.
-Genres historically associated with skewed demographics still rank highly, suggesting that economic success often aligns with entrenched formulas, regardless of representational parity.
+- **Link to Representation Gaps**: While the radial tree plot doesn’t directly show demographic gaps, it complements earlier findings.
+Genres often tied to skewed demographics still perform well, suggesting economic success frequently relies on established industry formulas rather than demographic representation.

-By showing the final distribution of genres into success categories, the radial chart reveals that commercial viability is often genre-driven and shaped by longstanding cultural and industrial norms—not necessarily by aligning closely with real-world demographics.
+By mapping the distribution of genres into success categories, the chart highlights how commercial success is heavily influenced by genre preferences shaped by cultural and industry norms, rather than strict alignment with real-world demographics.

 ---

+*For the Combination Dual-Axis Charts and Sankey diagrams, while results from other regions were analyzed as part of our cosmic experiment, only Hollywood's results are displayed to prioritize rendering efficiency, given its status as Earth's cinematic powerhouse.*

 ## 2. Combination Dual-Axis Charts: Hollywood